 See also stories: I see your true colors

-This cool village is about 45 minutes from Kelimutu and an alternative for Moni.
-Sometimes people choose to overnight here in the monastry.
-The scenery here is
+This cool village is about 45 minutes from Kelimutu.
+Sometimes people choose to overnight here in the monastry but the accomodation is quite basic.
+The scenery

 Just before Ende there is the weaving village Ndona.
 East of Ende there is dramatic coastline and the traditional village of Wolotopo about 45 minutes away.